Omar Bradley: Recognition and legacy

 Bradley's posthumous autobiography, A General's Life, was published in 1983.
 Bradley began the book but found writing difficult, and hired writer Clay Blair to help shape the work.
-After Bradley's death, Blair continued the writing.
-He used Bradley's first-person voice.
+After Bradley's death, Blair continued the writing, using Bradley's first-person voice.
 The resulting book is also based on Blair's interviews of people in Bradley's circles, and on Bradley's personal papers.

 Bradley is known for saying, "Ours is a world of nuclear giants and ethical infants.
 We know more about war than about peace, more about killing than we know about living."

-The U.S. Army's M2 Bradley infantry fighting vehicle and M3 Bradley cavalry fighting vehicle are named after General Bradley.

-Bradley's hometown, Moberly, Missouri, classifies him as a "favorite son" and is planning a library and museum in his honor.
-Bradley Leadership Symposia have been held in Moberly, honoring him as a teacher of young officers.
-On February 12, 2010, the U.S. House of Representatives, the Missouri Senate, the Missouri House, the County of Randolph and the City of Moberly recognized Bradley's birthday as General Omar Nelson Bradley Day.
+On 12 February 2010, the U.S. House of Representatives, the Missouri Senate, the Missouri House, the County of Randolph and the City of Moberly recognized Bradley's birthday as General Omar Nelson Bradley Day.

-On May 5, 2000, the United States Postal Service issued a series of Distinguished Soldiers stamps in which Bradley was honored.
+On 5 May 2000, the United States Postal Service issued a series of Distinguished Soldiers stamps in which Bradley was honored.

-There is also a elementary school named after him on Fort Leavenworth, Kansas.